MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-kpi-summary.md

 Average resolution time | *[The average resolution time of all cases resolved within specified time period]* Average CSAT | *[The sum of CSAT scores]* / *[The count of resolved cases that have CSAT values]*

 A blue up and down indicator next the value indicates the positive percent change in that direction.
-A red indicator indicates a negative percent change.
+A red indicator indicates a negative percent change in that direction.

 ## Case priority chart